How to succeed in the Passion Economy with Adam Davidson

 Adam Davidson wrote the book on the Passion Economy, LITERALLY!

 Many people are labeling it the future of work?

 What does that mean?

 The Passion Economy got its name in 2018 and it’s a new economic framework that lets people live their passions and break free from the 9 to 5.
 Anyone can participate in the Passion Economy and it’s creating new opportunities for entrepreneurs everywhere.

-Dan will be talking to our guest, Adam Davidson, about the rules of the Passion Economy, how a person can participate in it, and what does it take to be successful in this new economic framework.
+Dan will be talking to Adam Davidson about the rules of the Passion Economy, how a person can participate in it, and what does it take to be successful in this new economic framework.

 Adam Davidson is the CEO of Three Uncanny Four, a podcast production company where Adam hosts his own Passion Economy podcast.
 He’s also co-founder of NPR’s Planet Money podcast.

 Adam is also the author of The Passion Economy.
 A groundbreaking book that lays out the new rules for thriving in the 21st century.